-This article is part of a series.
+This post is part of a series.
 To see the rest of the series, click here.

 This is the second part of an extended conversation in the Nalanda Series in Ahmedabad University, between K P Mohanan and the students and faculty of the University, on "Enhancing Academic Intelligence."

 0:49 Your vision of learning requires strong motivation on the part of the student.
 What can educators and teachers do to promote that motivation?

 04:07 What can you do for those students who have been pushed by parents or society into a specialisation they are not really interested in?

 06:33 Many people in the past have acquired the kind of trans-disciplinary knowledge without going through a formal system of education.
 How can we re-create that in a formal setting?

 10:51 Are there institutions of higher education that help students develop intellectual curiosity, inquiry abilities, ability to make connections, and so on?

 13:41 Is creativity compromised even at the primary and secondary levels of schooling?

 15:39 Even what we learn in classes 11 and 12, and later, don't correspond to reality (we have very little understanding of.)
 Is critical thinking really necessary in the era of the internet and machine learning?